 Early History of the Capraro family

-Another 27 words (2 lines of text) are included under the topic Early Capraro History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Capraro research.
+More information is included under the topic Early Capraro History in all our PDF Extended History products and printed products wherever possible.

 Capraro Spelling Variations

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Capraro include Capra, Cavra, Crava, Chiabra, Caprini, Caprino, Caprin, Caprìs, Caprioli, Capriolo, Capriotti, Capruzzi, Caproni, Capraro, Caprari, Caprara, Caprile, Caprili, Capraliano, Capraliana, Capraliàn, Capraliani, Capriati, Cavrini, Cavrotti, Cavrulli, Cavriani, Cravetti, Cravini, Cravino, Cravìn, Cravotta, Capraia, Craviotto, Cravari, Cravarolo, Craveri, Cravero, Chiabrero, Chiabrera and many more.